jerr0328/jerr0328.github.io/index.md

 In 2015, Planet acquired BlackBridge.
 Since then, I've worked on getting the RapidEye data uploaded to the cloud-based platform and processed alongside the PlanetScope data.
-In early 2017 I was promoted to squad lead for the Berlin Data Pipeline, leading a team of 6 developers to work on processing RapidEye, Sentinel, Landsat, SkySat satellite data.
+In early 2017 I was promoted to squad lead for the Berlin Data Pipeline, leading a team of 5 other engineers to work on processing RapidEye, SkySat, PlanetScope, and third party (including Sentinel and Landsat) satellite data.

+Core technologies being used include Python, GDAL, Numpy, and Docker.

 Some key tasks included:
 * Port calibration tool from Matlab to C++ to be included in processing chain